Zidor200/PortfolioWerghli/README.md

-# Mohamedali Werghli - Portfolio React App
+# Mohamedali Wergli - Portfolio React App

-A modern, responsive portfolio website built with React for Mohamedali Werghli, a photographer and high-end retoucher.
+A modern, responsive portfolio website built with React for Mohamedali Wergli, a photographer and high-end retoucher.
 This project recreates the original HTML portfolio as a React application with improved component structure and maintainability.

 ## Features